googlefonts/googlefonts.github.io/gf-guide/marketing.md

 ## What the designer should provide

--   Both the images and the source files of the images should be included in the promo folder under the documentation dir.
+-   Both the images and the source files of the images should be included in the promo folder under the documentation directory.
 -   The promotional images should be following the [Google Assets Figma template](https://www.figma.com/file/RwEesMz0S2xXBp0uGi62ft/GF-Asset-template-for-external-partners?node-id=0%3A1).
 If the project is commissioned by Google Fonts, this is mandatory.
 Otherwise, it is a kind request for our preference.
 -   If the font was designed for a particular script or language, some localized text should be added addressing the respective script or language.
 -   Authors’ names will be included, preferable by tagging them.
-Person tags can be provided in the README.md or a .txt file in documentation dir.
+Person tags can be provided in the README.md or a .txt file in documentation directory.
 -   Please provide a compilation image plus one for each family when a project includes many sibling families.
 According to the project's complexity, we would decide on the strategy to promote them either as a set or independently.

 ## How the tweet will be written